Step into American history at Andrew Jackson’s Hermitage, Home of the People’s President in beautiful Nashville, TN.

-The mission of the Ladies’ Hermitage Association is to preserve the home place of Andrew Jackson, to create learning opportunities, and to inspire citizenship through experiencing the life and unique impact of Jackson
+The mission of the Andrew Jackson Foundation is to preserve the home of Andrew Jackson, create educational opportunities, and inspire citizenship through learning about his life and unique impact on American history.

 Introduction to The Hermitage

 The Hermitage opened to the public in 1889.
 Occupying 1,120 acres, it is one of the oldest and largest historic site museums in the United States.